accel-brain/accel-brain-code/Automatic-Summarization/README.md

 # Automatic Summarization

+- Demonstration on Automatic Summarization, abstraction, or filtering.

 ## Description
 - This is a demo code for my case study in the context of my website.